 Finland does not currently have specific national legislation for combating organised crime, nor has membership of a criminal organisation been criminalised.
 However, under the Criminal Code, an offence committed as a member of an organised crime group may constitute grounds for increasing the severity of a punishment.

-The government resolution on the strategy for combating organised crime was adopted on 25 April 2013.
 The fight against organised crime requires extensive cooperation between authorities and stakeholders, based on criminal law and administrative means.

 The Police Department at the Ministry of the Interior is responsible for outlining the necessary measures to be taken by the police.